hunter829/getTweets/README.md

 get the recently ten tweets and three favorite of the twitter handle

 and get the representive tweets among them randomly, I print these tweets in the console and compare the final results with them.
-Iy also can be checked the home page of the Twitter users, and check the recently tweets and user's like tweets
+It also can be checked the home page of the Twitter users, check the recently tweets and user's like tweets